Skip to main content Skip to page footer

 Alderik Blom

-Philipps-Universität Marburg, Dútslân
+Philipps-Universität Marburg, Germany

 Alderik H. Blom studied history and music, as well as Celtic and Germanic philology in Utrecht, Amsterdam, and NUI Galway.
 From 2002 to 2010 he worked at the University of Cambridge (M.Phil., Ph.D., and postdoc), subsequently at the University of Oxford: first as postdoc and from 2013 as Associate Professor of Celtic.
 Since 2017 he has been Professor of Celtic in the Department of Comparative Indo-European Philology at the University of Marburg/Philipps-Universität Marburg in Germany.

-More information about Alderik Blom's lecture (coming soon) >>>
+More information about Alderik Blom and an abstract of his keynote lecture >>>

 Marguérite Corporaal